FAQ - Patent & IP basics

 Designs and models protect the visual appearance of industrial products, i.e. their shape and colour.

 You can find information on utility models, trade marks, copyright and designs from the national intellectual property (IP) offices of the EPO's member states.

 For information on trade marks and designs in the European Union, contact the European Union Intellectual Property Office (EUIPO) at:

 Patent offices of member states

 - EUIPO website

 I have an invention.
 How can I find out if something similar already exists and has been patented?

 One way of checking whether or not your product or idea has already been invented and patented by somebody else is to consult the EPO's free search service Espacenet.
-The database contains 90 million patent documents - most of them patent applications rather than granted patents - from around the world.
+The database contains more than 110 million patent documents - most of them patent applications rather than granted patents - from around the world.

 - Espacenet - patent search